ValveSoftware/steam-runtime/doc/goals.md

 oldest Steam Runtime, but I expect we will eventually want the Steam client to switch to something more modern.

-### New runtimes can be supported for multiple years
+### New runtimes for games can be supported for multiple years

 The basis for a new runtime should have upstream security support, without compatibility breaks, for a few years.
 For example, Debian 10